cfpb/sbl-project/features/features.md

 - [x] *As a filer, I would like to receive a notification if I try to complete my profile using a personal email address, so that I know to go back to Login.gov and login with my financial institution email address.
 - [x] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
 - [x] (This is currently being added to the prototype - wireframe has been designed) As a filer, I would like to know which FIs are already associated with my email domain, so that I don't have to search by financial institution name or LEI.
+- [x] As a filer, I want the association process to be automatic if possible, so I can start the filing process without waiting for involvement from SBL Help.

 **Needs further review:**
-- [ ] ?[Dev user story] As a filer, I want filings for my FI to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
+- [ ] [Dev user story] As a filer, I want filings for my FI to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
 - [ ] [Need further review] As a filer, I would like instructions on what to do if my email domain is not registered with the CFPB, so that I can create a user profile and access the filing platform.
 (In this instance does the selection have to go to SBL help for review/approval?)
 - [ ] [Need further review] As a filer, I want to be able to log out of my account at the end of a session, to keep it secure.
 Add timeout period for session?
+- [ ] [Need further review] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
+This is already built into the new system - Login.gov, user profile, etc.
+- [ ] As a filer, I want there to be a credible process for ensuring that users are really associated with FIs, so that malicious actors can’t sabotage my filing process.

 ### Technical requirements